-The decrease seen in 2015/16 could be due to an ever-larger proportion of the increasing population living in dwelling types such as flats, where recycling can be more difficult and where less green garden waste is produced.
-However, more than half of the decrease in recycling is as a result of incorrect items being put out for collection with mixed dry recyclables, and these incorrect items then being rejected at the MRFs.
-The level of monitoring of these incorrect items at the MRFs has increased in accordance with the new 'code of practice' for the operation of materials recycling facilities.
+The increase in recycling tonnage seen in 2017/18 could be due to the growing housing stock and promotion of recycling in the media.
+However, there are still incidences of incorrect items being put out for collection with mixed dry recyclables, and these incorrect items then being rejected at the MRFs.
+The level of monitoring of these incorrect items at the MRFs has increased in accordance with the 'code of practice' for the operation of materials recovery facilities.